A registered dealer issues a Bill of Supply whenever they supply an exempt good or service.

 Value less than Rs.
 200: If the value of the goods or services, or both, is less than Rs.
 200, a bill of supply is not required to be issued.

-Signature or digital signature is not necessary: When a bill for supply is issued digitally or online, no signature or electronic signature is required.
+Signature or digital signature is not necessary: The system does not require a signature or digital signature when someone issues a bill for supply online or digitally.
 We frequently come across bills that include a statement.”A computer created this invoice.”
 This does not necessitate signature.”

-Relaxation for serial No & address of customer: Due to the massive volume of transactions in the banking, insurance, and passenger transportation sectors, taxpayers are not required to save the client’s address and serial number.
+Relaxation for serial No & address of customer: Taxpayers skip saving the client’s address and serial number for transactions in the banking, insurance, and passenger transportation sectors due to the massive transaction volume.

-Deemed Bill of Supply: In the case of a non-taxable supply (such as petroleum or alcoholic liquor), a tax invoice or other documentation produced in addition to any other act shall be considered a Bill of Supply.
+Deemed Bill of Supply: In the case of a non-taxable supply (such as petroleum or alcoholic liquor), the producer considers a tax invoice or additional documentation as a Bill of Supply.

 Invoice-cum-bill of supply: When a registered person supplies both taxable and exempted goods or services, he might issue a single ‘Invoice cum bill of supply.’